NiviShukla/Shantilata_Group/README.md

 - **Services:** Explore the wide range of services we offer, from construction to design and consulting.

-- **Team:** Meet our dedicated team members and their expertise.
+- **Our Team:** Meet our dedicated team members and their expertise.

-- **Contact:** Get in touch with us through a convenient contact form or find our office location on Google Maps.
+- **Contact Us:** Get in touch with us through a convenient contact form or find our office location on Google Maps.

 ## Getting Started